-Direct costs, such as costs to the health care and criminal justice systems, are borne by the government and therefore by taxpayers.
+Direct costs, such as costs to the health care and criminal justice systems, are borne by the state and its citizens.
 Indirect costs include lost output through alcohol-related absenteeism and premature death or disability.
 Intangible costs are mainly the pain and suffering experienced by those who experience alcohol-related problems, due to their own drinking or someone else's, and are the most difficult category of costs to measure.
 (14)